anki-geo/ultimate-geography/README.md

 - similar flags (e.g. Iceland: _Norway (red background, blue cross)_)
 - governance information (e.g. Cayman Islands: _Overseas territory of the United Kingdom_)
 - alternative or former country names (e.g. East Timor: _Also known as Timer-Leste_)
-- additional capitals (e.g. Sucre, Bolivia: _While Sucre is the constitutional capital, La Paz is the seat of the government._)
+- additional capitals (executive or de facto only - e.g. Sucre, Bolivia: _While Sucre is the constitutional capital, La Paz is the seat of government._)
 - statehood information (e.g. Transnistria: _Independent state claimed by Moldova_).

 The following **tags** are available to create filtered decks (cd.
 [Advanced use](#advanced-use) section below):